 At a glance: For years it seemsed every time I visited the Paramount it had a new look.
 But in 2013 the hotel underwent a deep – and dramatic – transformation under its latest owner, flashy real estate developer Aby Rosen.
 And some $40 million later, it seems this iteration has settled in.

 The lobby, a football-size expanse, has been transformed into a dimly lighted lounge with well-designed conversation areas – sofas, club chairs, even a gigantic tufted leather daybed.
-Here you can check your messages, read a book (coffee table volumes are everywhere), sip a smoky espresso from Corso, the adjoining coffee house or meet up with friends.
+Here you can check your messages, read a book (coffee table volumes are everywhere) or meet up with friends.
 A glamorous gas-jet fireplace throws off heat and good looks.
 And a DJ on the mezzanine spins most nights.

 The more than 600 rooms still include some of the smallest in town.
 But they’ve been refashioned and updated.
 And if all traces of the hotel’s iconic Ian Schrager/Philippe Starck décor from the late 80’s are gone, well, it was time.

 Given its location, the Paramount as an idealplace to grab a pre- or post-theater drink or bite to eat.
 Sadly, the clubby Paramount Bar and Grill and Corso Coffee closed in March 2018.
 Times Square has no shortage of restaurants and bars, but for now this behemoth boutique hotel without food and drink.

 Rooms: Room size is a perennial complaint at the Paramount.
 Too many are too tiny, and the recent renovation hasn’t changed that.